-Visit Santa's Workshop at the North Pole, NY
+Santa's Workshop at the North Pole, New York

-Since 1949, countless families have visited Santa’s Workshop and experienced the magic of an old-fashioned Christmas at the North Pole, just minutes from Lake Placid in New York’s Adirondack Mountains.
+Since 1949, countless families have visited Santa’s Workshop and experienced the magic of an old-fashioned Christmas at the North Pole.
+It is located just minutes from Lake Placid in New York’s Adirondack Mountains.
 During the Christmas season, families can meet Santa and his reindeer, tour the storybook village and shops, and pose for a photo next to the Frosty North Pole.

-In Pennsylvania's Pocono Mountains, the uber-family-friendly and all-inclusive Woodloch Resort is putting on an Olde-Fashioned Holiday on weekends in December.
-Highlights include a visit from Santa with live reindeer, a festival of lights, fireworks, holiday scavenger hunt, traditional yule log hunt, gingerbread wars, ornament making and more.
+In Pennsylvania's Pocono Mountains, the uber-family-friendly and all-inclusive Mohonk Mountain House is putting on an Olde-Fashioned Holiday on weekends in December.
+Highlights include a visit from Santa with live reindeer, a festival of lights, fireworks, holiday scavenger hunt, traditional yule log hunt, gingerbread wars, ornament making, and more.

 Less than two hours north of New York City in the Catskills, all-inclusive Mohonk Mountain House is a Victorian castle in the sky that's perfect for an escape during the holiday season.

 During the Olde-Fashioned Christmas, the resort decks its halls with spectacular handmade swags, elaborate gingerbread creations, and decorated Christmas trees.